mohitmishra786/KernelKafe/README.md

 # KernelKafe ☕

-Welcome to KernelKafe - where system programming enthusiasts gather to explore the depths of computer architecture, operating systems, and low-level programming concepts!
+Welcome to KernelKafe - where we (system programming enthusiasts) gather to explore the depths of computer architecture, operating systems, and low-level programming concepts!

 ## 🌟 About KernelKafe